ElenkaSan/Catch-a-ride/README.md

 Clicking:
 - "Available Cars" → list of only `is_available = true` cars
-- "Add Booking" → form to select car, dates, and user
+- "Add Booking" → form to select car, dates, and user -> if no login, will send to login/signup page
 - "Login" → login form, separate flows if admin

 Each Card: